Oregon 62 Expressway: Redesign focuses on Coker Butte undercrossing

-The $120 million multimodal project is being designed to increase capacity and improve safety along the Oregon 62 corridor.
+The $120 million multimodal project will increase capacity and improve safety along the Oregon 62 corridor.
 The corridor is a critical business connection for freight, tourism and commuters.
 Unfortunately, the Crater Lake Highway exceeds capacity standards.
 Future growth is expected to significantly increase traffic volumes.

 The multimodal project adds sidewalks and transit-related enhancements on the existing Oregon 62 corridor.
 The project will also build a four-lane access-controlled expressway that provides faster travel and improved safety within and throughout the region.

 The 4.5-mile expressway will start with three lanes of eastbound traffic at Poplar and Bullock Roads near Fred Meyer.
-Through traffic will merge on a directional interchange across from Whittle Road.
+Through traffic will turn left on a small directional interchange located across from Whittle Road.
 Traffic will then travel along a four-lane expressway on the east side of the Medford Airport, span over Vilas Road, and connect to the existing Crater Lake Highway near Corey Road.
 Traffic destined for commercial centers such as Costco, Lowe’s and Safeway will continue as is done today.

-According to Leever, the most challenging segment during the first construction phase is located where traffic already runs heavy, between Poplar Drive and Delta Waters Road.
+According to ODOT Project Leader Dick Leever, the most challenging segment during the first construction phase will be located where traffic already runs heavy, between Poplar Drive and Delta Waters Road.
 ODOT plans to take advantage of a wide section of its own right of way on the south side of that highway section.

-“Project staging is crucial to keep traffic moving and business accesses open,” said Leaming.
-“Much of the first-phase work will be completed at night or behind concrete barrier to limit the impacts to traffic.”
+“Project staging is crucial to keep traffic moving and business accesses open,” said Leever.
+“Much of the first-phase work will be completed at night or behind solid barrier to limit the impacts to traffic.”